Women's suffrage in states of the United States: Hawaii

 During the rule of the Hawaiian Kingdom women had different levels of political power and some could vote in the House of Nobles.
 By 1850, voting in elections was restricted to male citizens.
 Before the end of the Hawaiian Kingdom, efforts to support women's suffrage nearly made Hawaii the first nation to give women the right to vote.
 The provisional government of Hawaii barred women from voting.
 A suffrage committee of the WCTU attempted to persuade the Hawaii constitutional convention to allow women to vote.
 However this was rejected because it would increase the number of Native Hawaiians eligible to vote.
 Hawaii was annexed by the United States in July 1898.
 In 1899, members of NAWSA wrote the "Hawaiian Appeal" to the U.S. Congress in which they asked that women be given the same rights as men in the territory.
 Susan B. Anthony, one of the writers of the "Hawaiian Appeal" was partially motivated to ensure that women get to vote before Native Hawaiian men were able to vote.
 In the end, suffrage was granted to men who could read and write in either English or Hawaiian and the territorial legislature was prevented from legislating on suffrage matters.
 Emma Kaili Metcalf Beckley Nakuina and Wilhelmine Kekelaokalaninui Widemann Dowsett began to organize and work for women' suffrage.
 In 1912, Dowsett founded National Women's Equal Suffrage Association of Hawai'i (WESAH) and Catt helped the group affiliate with NAWSA and served as their representative.
 In 1915, Delegate from the Territory, Prince Jonah Kūhiō Kalanianaʻole, brought a bill to the U.S. Congress on women's suffrage.
 Hawaiian suffragists and the public believed that Congress would consider their bill, but Kūhiō's bill was ignored.
 He brought the bill forward again in 1916.
 Almira Hollander Pitman used her influence to speed up congressional action on women's suffrage.
 When Prince Kūhiō brought another bill to Congress in 1917, Pitman successfully advocated for the passage of the bill which would allow the territorial legislation to make their own laws about women's suffrage.
 The bill passed and was signed in June 1918.
-In May of 1919, suffragists pushed for the territorial legislature to consider women's right to vote.
+In May 1919, suffragists pushed for the territorial legislature to consider women's right to vote.
 Suffragists held rallies and were present during the votes in the legislature.
 However, efforts to pass a bill were unsuccessful.
 After the ratification of the Nineteenth Amendment, the secretary of state ruled that it applied to women in United States territories.